geseib/tgwwalk/README.md

 # Modules

 This workshop is broken up into multiple modules.
 You must complete each module before proceeding to the next.
-The first module has a slidedeck to understand the context, then second module explores the use of Amazon Comprehend, the next model helps you build a TensorFlow Model in Sagemaker, and in the last module we build the complete voice-of-the-customer application using a CloudFormation template.
+The first module deploys the VPCs, then second module builds out the VPN connectivity and the transit Gateway connecting the VPCs together, the next model build DNS integration between the Datacenter and the VPCs using Route53 Resolver, and in the last module we connect a VPC from another AWS account.

 ## 1. [Setup the Environment](./1.setup) - 15 mins